Project design in adult learning 2025

 Wednesday 29 January: From priorities to project concept

-Quick recap of the main take aways from the previous day, introduction to the third day of the training
+• A quick recap of the main takeaways from the previous day, introduction to the third day of the training

 Thursday 30 January: Risk analysis and evaluation

-Quick recap of the previous day and introduction to the fourth day of the training
+• A quick recap of the previous day and an introduction to the fourth day of the training

-Each group evaluates their own project based on the call criteria.
+• Each group evaluates their project based on the call criteria.
 A simplified self-evaluation template based on the official criteria will be provided.

-Recap of the workshops take-aways on evaluation between participants and moderators
+• Recap of the workshop takeaways on evaluation between participants and moderators.

 Meet your trainers

-Angeliki Giannakopoulou is an EAEA Project Coordinator.
-She holds an Integrated Master’s degree in Computer Engineering and Informatics from the University of Patras and has followed certified training and certification processes on Adult Education, Counseling and Gender studies.
-Before her work in the EAEA she was a project manager and adult educator at DAFNI KEK in Greece and her key areas of interest on ALE are digitalisation and media, safe public spaces (both physical and digital) gender, and intersectionality.
+Angeliki Giannakopoulou is EAEA’s Policy Coordinator.
+She holds an Integrated Master’s in Computer Engineering and Informatics from the University of Patras.
+She has followed certified training and certification processes in Adult Education, Counseling and Gender studies.
+Before her work in the EAEA, she was a project manager and adult educator at DAFNI KEK in Greece.
+Her key areas of interest in ALE are digitalisation and media, safe public spaces (both physical and digital) gender, and intersectionality.

 Frequently asked questions